tpope/vim-projectionist/README.markdown

 # projectionist.vim

-Projectionist is a general purpose plugin based on "projections" from [rails.vim][].
+Projectionist provides granular project configuration using "projections".
 What are projections?
 Let's start with an example.

 ## Example